 All devices had a higher latency starting on Sunday, even showing packet loss, which was not normal for some of the devices.

-On Monday night I checked the network to make sure that I had chosen the Wifi channels correctly.
-I scanned my network using the WiFi Analyzer and found that a neighbor of mine had overlapped the channels I was using before!
+On Monday night I checked the network to make sure that I had chosen the Wi-Fi channels correctly.
+I scanned my network using the Wi-Fi Analyzer and found that a neighbour of mine had overlapped the channels I was using before!
 Without Domotz I would never have figured that out.
 This is a huge benefit of Domotz real-time alerts and having the Domotz platform continually monitor the network.